-Our UK sales team at sales-i are using this time as an opportunity to remain productive by nurturing prospects, building new relationships and booking software demonstrations whilst decision-makers have a less hectic diary.
+Our UK sales team at sales-i is using this time as an opportunity to remain productive by nurturing prospects, building new relationships, and booking software demonstrations whilst decision-makers have a less hectic diary.
 Naturally – like every salesperson in the lockdown – they will face hurdles, but with determination and persistence, they will achieve results.

 Joe Cox, Sales Manager at sales-i, shares his top three tips on how to push on through the pandemic:

 1. Light at the end of the tunnel